 What is the Pantanal

-First, let’s start at the beginning.
+Let’s start at the beginning.
 What actually ís the Pantanal?
 Pantanal translates to “wetland”, and that is exactly what this area is: a huge wetland full of wildlife.
-The Pantanal stretches over the Brazilian provinces of Mato Grosso and Mato Grosso do Sul, and Bolivia and Paraguay.
+The biggest part of the Pantanal is located in Brazil and it stretches out over the Brazilian provinces of Mato Grosso and Mato Grosso do Sul, Bolivia, and Paraguay.

 But not all of it is a protected area.
 In fact, most of the Pantanal is inhabited by people, and a tiny part of it is protected.
 One of these protected areas is the state park Encontro das Águas, which is where the jaguar population is at its densest.
-So this is where you’ll need to head if you aim to spot jaguars.
+So this is the best place where to see jaguars in Pantanal.

 When to visit the Pantanal

-The best time of year to visit The Pantanal is during the dry season, from June to November.
+The best time to see jaguars in the Pantanal is during the dry season, from June to November.
 The later in the season, the more likely it is to see jaguar cubs.
 But it also gets more humid and there will be more mosquitos and horseflies.

-We visited in July, and got to see several jaguars during our visit!
+We visited in July 2024, and got to see several jaguars during our visit!
 While it was certainly hot, it wasn’t as humid as expected.
 The heat was very much bearable, even in the middle of the day.
-Unfortunately, we didn’t see any cubs.
+Unfortunately, we didn’t see any cubs this time of year.
 The ones born were still too small and their moms kept them hidden.

-Our guide told us that August and September are better months to see tapirs.
+Our guide told us that August and September are the best months to see tapirs.
 It’s hotter that time of year, so they spend more time in the river.

 How to get to the Pantanal